⏲️ 7 min 🗣️ Listen to the article

 (…) an educated person in the future will be a curious person who collects better artifacts.
 The ability to call up and use facts is the new education.
 How to tap them, how to use them.” — Wasting Time on the Internet?
 Not Really

-This blog makes me revisit old posts, combine curated insights from people I learn from, and write down thoughts about trendspotting and skills development.
-As I have contributed to various projects at the intersection of learning innovation, community management and foresight, I am also open to exploring possibilities.
+This blog makes me revisit old posts, combine curated insights from people I learn from and with, and write down thoughts about trendspotting and future skills development.
+As I have contributed to various projects at the intersection of learning innovation, community management and foresight, I am also open to exploring new possibilities.

 What if we identify and leverage the emerging trends, technologies and practices to transform the learn-work space?